edu-sharing/php-auth-plugin/Readme.md

 A usage can be created by a registered app.
 The usage will later allow this app to fetch the given element at any given time without additional permissions.

-### Do I need a ticket / signed in user before fetching an element via the usage information?
+### Do I need a ticket / authenticated user before fetching an element via the usage information?
 No. The element only needs to have a usage.
-The usage will allow access for this element for your app. edu-sharing will "trust" your application to only fetch elements for usages that you made sure the current user should have access to (e.g. a particular page or course).
+The usage will allow access for this element for your app. edu-sharing will "trust" your application to only fetch elements for usages that you made sure the current user should have access to (e.g., a particular page or course).

-### Can I create a usage without a ticket / signed in user?
+### Can I create a usage without a ticket / authenticated user?
-No. In order to create a usage, we first need to make sure that the user who wants to generate it has appropriate permissions for the given element.
+No. To create a usage, we first need to make sure that the user who wants to generate it has appropriate permissions for the given element.
 Thus, we need a ticket to confirm the user state.
 Also, the user information will be stored on the usage.

 ### How can I find out if an element already has usages or not?
-In edu-sharing, with appropriate permissions, right click and choose "Invite".
+In edu-sharing, with appropriate permissions, right-click and choose "Invite."
 In the section "Invited" you'll also see the list of usages and may also "revoke" usages for the particular element.

 ### Do I need usages for public elements?
-In theory: no. Since the element is accessible for everyone, the usage is not required from a permission standpoint.
+In theory: no. Since the element is accessible to everyone, the usage is not required from a permission standpoint.

 However, we use the usage for tracking/statistics purposes.
 Also, the node may get private at some point in the future which would break any remote embeddings.
 Thus, you should always create a usage.

 ### Object Versions
 You can use a specific node version by using the version parameter when fetching the content.
 However, the version is only supported for nodes which DO NOT have the aspect `ccm:published` and `ccm:collection_io_reference`.
-For nodes with one of these aspects, you may not send a specific version, otherwise the fetching will fail.
+For nodes with one of these aspects, you may not send a specific version; otherwise the fetching will fail.
 You can find out all aspects of the user-selected node in the `node.aspects` array.

 ## Advanced Usage

 ### Custom Curl Handler
-In case the system you're working with already provides a curl implementation (e.g. for global configuration of proxies, redirects or other features), you might want to route all requests from this library through the existing implementation.
+In case the system you're working with already provides a curl implementation (e.g., for global configuration of proxies, redirects or other features), you might want to route all requests from this library through the existing implementation.

 You can attach a custom curl handler in this case.
-Please note that you must do this directly after instantiating the base library, otherwise some requests might already have been sent.
+Please note that you must do this directly after instantiating the base library; otherwise some requests might already have been sent.

 ```php
 $base->registerCurlHandler(new class extends CurlHandler {